Important Notes

 Booking your CBT course:

-All motorcycles must display ‘L’ plates securely fitted in the proper and correct fashion and clearly visible from the front and rear.
+All motorcycles must display ‘L’ plates securely fitted properly and correctly and visible from the front and rear.

 Items that you must bring with you on the day: